About the Appalachian Trail in Maryland

 Caledonia State Park, PA to Harpers Ferry, WV (N to S) - 57.77 miles

-A great hike for getting your trail routine down, I refer to this trip as “a hike through history.”
+O.K., it’s actually ALL of Maryland, plus, some, but it’s pretty gentle terrain.
+It’s a great hike for getting your trail routine down.
+I also refer to this trip as “a hike through history.”
 You actually start this hike just over 17 trail miles north of the Maryland-Pennsylvania state line at Caledonia State Park.
 The Maryland section of trail is just shy of 41 miles in its entirety.
 You’ll cross the Mason-Dixon line on this hike and walk into historic Harpers Ferry via the C&O National Historic Trail.
 Fun stuff!

 More about the AT